New 2024 Overtime Rules : A Comprehensive Guide for Employers

 Understanding overtime pay requirements

 Got questions about how overtime pay works?
+Employees classified as executive administrative or professional may be exempt from overtime pay based on their compensation levels and job duties.
 Let’s make it crystal clear.

 Standard overtime calculation